WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Deborah Foreman, Clayton Rohner and Lyle Alzado

-An interesting little cheese-fest, Destroyer is a simple B-movie that, despite its shortcomings, somehow made itself a fun title to spend one weekend night renting.
+An interesting little cheese-fest, Destroyer (1988) is a simple B-movie that, despite its shortcomings, somehow made itself a fun title to spend one weekend popcorn night.

-Hardened serial killer of 23 women, Ivan Moser is sentenced to death via electric chair, a fact he pays very little attention to as he spends every last hour of his supposed execution day fixated at a TV game show.
-At very moment he is strapped in the chair, though, a short from the electrical system breaks into a fire, leading to an all-out prison riot and the whole place getting burned down.
-Moser was presumed dead from the fiasco.
+Hardened serial killer of 23 victims, Ivan Moser is sentenced to death via electric chair, a fact he cares little of as he would rather fixate himself to a TV game show than worry about his own execution.
+At very moment he is strapped to the chair, a short from the electrical system breaks into a fire, leading to an all-out prison riot and the whole place getting burned down.
+Moser's presumed dead from the fiasco.

 Or is he?

-The filming was going just fine until some people starts disappearing (and dying) behind the camera when it turns out Ivan Moser survived the thousand voltage death chair and was living within the walls of the prison.
+The filming was going just fine until some people starts disappearing (and dying) behind the camera when, as it turns out, Ivan Moser survived the thousand voltage death chair and was living within the walls of the prison since the fire.
 When half the crew goes out for lunch, Malone's one of the few to come back later and finds creepy messages written for her spelled out in blood and the rest of the crew slaughtered.
 With an unstoppable powerhouse of a maniac now after her, its only a matter of time before she might end up in Ivan's crummy, bone-breaking hands.

 I will admit the movie is flawed.
-Released in the late 80s, Destroyer is as tired as a fat kid in a ten yard run with its cast (including Anthony Perkins, who I too have to admit saddens me to see a legend in a low-budget vid like this) running stale characters lacking any real personality and decent lines.
-They're forgettable personas already lined up for the fire and by the time they die, we hardly cared at all.
-Besides this, the rest of the movie is really predictable as every aspect of a B-Movie slasher is followed so religiously, there's barely any surprises here.
+Released in the later 80s, Destroyer (1988) is as tired of a slasher plot as a fat kid in a ten yard run, with its cast (including Anthony Perkins) running stale characters lacking any real personality and decent lines.
+Just forgettable personas already lined up for the fire and by the time they die, it's hard to care.
+Aside from this, the rest of the movie is also really predictable as every aspect of a B-Movie slasher is followed so religiously here, there's barely any surprises to speak of.

-The murders could have used some more over-the-top slicing to them, at least show off the killer's "macho-character" with heavy-duty tools like flamethrowers and jackhammers!
-Sadly, the two slayings involving these weapons are the only two original kills here as the rest are either done offscreen or featured murders that had been done a million times already.
+The murders could have used some more over-the-top slicing and dicing to them, at least show off the killer's "macho-character" with heavy-duty tools like flamethrowers and jackhammers.
+Sadly, the two slayings involving these weapons are the only two original kills here as the rest are either done offscreen or have been done a million times already.

 The film also tried to cook up something unique for their killer but the resulting ingenuity lacked any solid explanation or execution.
 The box called him a genetic freak, a ploy used to explain the Moser's under-discussed survival under the electric chair but there's barely any scenes making any reference to this.
-He is simply there, slightly burnt, enjoying his TV whenever he is not killing and we are simply left with that.
+He is simply shows up to kill again, slightly burnt and enjoying TV whenever he is not in a murdering mood.
+We are simply left with that, but it could've been dumber.
+Way dumber.

 Bodycount: